-By Rob Smith, Vice President C4ISR & UAS Systems
+By James Hammond, Vice President C4ISR

 Learning through Wargaming: Helping Define the Roadmap for Multi-Domain Operations

 Having top military experts spend days playing games may seem counterintuitive.
-However, a series of wargames hosted by Lockheed Martin is helping unravel the complex web of challenges involved in implementing Multi-Domain operations to leverage advanced technologies and tools that integrate the agency’s military expertise across multiple fields of battle.
+However, a series of wargames hosted by Lockheed Martin is helping unravel the complex web of challenges involved in implementing multi-domain operations to leverage advanced technologies and tools that integrate the agency’s military expertise across multiple fields of battle.

 Multi-domain operations entail the coordinated execution of authority and direction to gain, fuse and exploit information from any source to integrate planning and synchronize execution of multi-domain operations in time, space and purpose to meet a commander’s objectives.
-The result is an advanced network that can quickly and efficiently harness, evaluate, make decisions about and disseminate the information needed for all domains to swiftly bring our nation’s best to the fight.
+The result is an advanced command and control network that can quickly and efficiently harness, evaluate, make decisions about and disseminate the information needed for all domains to swiftly bring our nation’s best to the fight.
 It’s a priority for Air Force Chief of Staff General David Goldfein, and it’s a priority for us at Lockheed Martin.